-GRoW @ ANNENBERG TM is the philanthropic initiative led by Gregory Annenberg Weingarten, Vice President and Director of the Annenberg Foundation.
-It is dedicated to supporting humanitarian efforts across the globe as well as innovative projects in health, education, civic & cultural life and the arts, some of which are highlighted below.
+GRoW @ Annenberg TM is the philanthropic initiative led by Gregory Annenberg Weingarten, Vice President and Director of the Annenberg Foundation.
+It is dedicated to supporting humanitarian efforts across the globe as well as innovative projects in health, education, the arts and civic & cultural life.

 As an artist, I was struck by the awesome power and beauty of these objects.
 But these are not trophies to have on one’s mantel; they are truly sacred works for the Native Americans.
 They do not belong in auction houses or private collections.
 It gives me immense satisfaction to know that they will be returned home to their rightful owners, the Native Americans.

-Educational Opportunities and Cultural Diplomacy for Students and Families
+Educational Opportunities for Students and Assistance to Families

-Believing that access to the arts is critical to a productive society, Gregory has funded arts education programs such as GRoW @ THE WALLIS: A Space for Arts Education held at the Wallis Annenberg Center for the Performing Arts in Beverly Hills, California.
-The Wallis partners with K-12 schools to create arts education programs for young artists, students, teachers and families; The Royal Opera House Welcome Performances in London, where families are invited to attend a performance and also experience the behind-the-scenes work that is required to mount a main stage performance; and the LA Opera, which is one of the largest opera companies in the United States based in Los Angeles, California.
-Gregory has also supported special exhibitions at internationally recognized museums including Museum of Modern Art (MoMA), Los Angeles County Museum of Art (LACMA), the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou, the Grand Palais, and the Louvre.
+Believing that access to the arts is critical to a healthy society, Gregory has funded a number of arts education programs and special exhibitions.
+GRoW @ THE WALLIS: A Space for Arts Education is a dedicated wing of the Wallis Annenberg Center for the Performing Arts in Beverly Hills.
+Through a range of programs and partnerships, it introduces children and their families to the arts and responds to critical needs in the community.
+GRoW @ Annenberg also gave backing to The Royal Opera House Welcome Performances in London, which invites families to attend their first ballet or opera.
+GRoW @ Annenberg is an active supporter of many national institutions, as well, including the LA Opera, the John F. Kennedy Center for the Performing Arts, the Metropolitan Museum of Art, the LA Phil and the Getty Center.
+Additionally, Gregory has supported special exhibitions at venues such as the Museum of Modern Art (MoMA), Los Angeles County Museum of Art (LACMA), the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou and the Grand Palais.